By learning English, you will learn how to master the art of its grammar, syntax, vocabulary but you will also touch on its poetry and culture.

 Generally, quotes can allow you to express a range of emotions from love and happiness to sadness and regret.

 Internet users are most interested in the following types of quotes:

 If you are writing a formal paper, your quotes should also give your readers the required information to find this source in a book or online, as well as the author, the title of the book/article, the page number, the location of the company who published the quote and the date it was published.

 Giving credit to the original author by citing the source is the only way to avoid an accusation of plagiarism.
 Besides, you should always cite your sources because it is rthe right thing to do!

 An oldie but a goldie english idiom!
 Photo via Visual Hunt

-Every time we borrow an idea from someone, we must know the source.
+Every time we borrow an idea from someone, we must disclose the source.